keptn/tutorials/site/tutorials/snippets/12/monitoring/setupDynatraceMonitoring.md

+## Set up Dynatrace monitoring
-1. Once installed, use the following command to configure Keptn to use Dynatrace for monitoring.
+Once the *sockshop* project has been created, use the following command to configure the project to use Dynatrace for monitoring.
 This will also set up monitoring in your Dynatrace environment.

     <!-- command -->
     ```
-    keptn configure monitoring dynatrace
+    keptn configure monitoring dynatrace --project=sockshop
     ```

     The output of the command will tell you what has been set up in your Dynatrace environment: